 Southwest Ranches is a decidedly white-collar town, with fully 85.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Southwest Ranches is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Southwest Ranches who work in sales jobs (15.78%), management occupations (14.74%), and office and administrative support (14.12%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.70% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.70% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Southwest Ranches is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Southwest Ranches’s overall crime rate is lower than average for the country.

 One downside of living in Southwest Ranches is that it can take a long time to commute to work.
 In Southwest Ranches, the average commute to work is 32.98 minutes, which is quite a bit higher than the national average.

 As is often the case in a small town, Southwest Ranches doesn't have a public transportation system that people use for their commute.